 Over time, the role of the front end has changed.
 The front end is given the highest importance to attract users with design, architecture, speed, and execution – effectively and efficiently.
 While the back end of any app got a makeover with architectural concepts like microservices, the front end is still following the same architecture – monolithic where everything is unified, composed all in one piece.

 There is one answer to all these problems, the micro front end.

 Each micro front end is a smaller chunk of code having a specific purpose to accomplish.
 This makes it easier for the developers to build, test, and deploy independently.

 These decoupled codebases can also result in inappropriate coupling and complexities between components in some situations.
-It also mandates teams to look upon data and event flows between different parts of the application.
+It also mandates teams to look at data and event flow between different parts of the application.

 It allows flexibility to choose and manage the individual part of the application.
 If one or several parts of the applications require to upgrade or modification, there isn’t any need to stop the entire app and upgrade everything together.
 The ability to upgrade and take a separate decision for a particular micro front-end gives a new approach to the front-end which was not possible before.

 One more point is we now have modern technologies and a diverse tech stack for the front-end.
 The incremental upgrade allows experimenting with the newest technology that is suitable for the particular part without worrying about an interruption in customer experience.

 A micro frontend is the best solution to migrate the legacy codebase to the new environment.
 It also comes with the risk associated with dependencies, migration, and technical challenges.
 In such environments, issues need to be solved quickly and integration requires your greater attention.
 But, gradually, piece-by-piece you can go ahead.